prof-rossetti/georgetown-opim-557-201810/projects/savings-calc.md

 The program should clear previous results from the sheet before writing new results there.

-### Modeling Annual Returns
+### Simulating Annual Returns

 In addition to their savings account, assume the user has an investment portfolio.
 Allow the user to input the current balance of their portfolio, as well as a likely range of annual investment return rates.

-Based on these inputs, use this [Triangular Distribution Function](/exercises/simulated-returns/triangular-distribution.vb) to generate a simulated return rate for each year.
-And include these investment returns in the program's final calculations.
+Based on these new inputs, use this [Triangular Distribution Function](/exercises/simulated-returns/triangular-distribution.vb) to generate a simulated return rate for each year.
+And include these investment returns in the program's final calculations and outputs.

 ### Charts and Graphs